Housing Market Going Up? Rent a House

 Play the Waiting Game

 If you believe the housing market might stabilize or even decline, renting allows you to bide your time.
-You can jump into homeownership when prices align better with your budget and market predictions.
+When prices align better with your budget and market predictions, you can jump into homeownership.

 Renting: Throwing Money Down the Drain?